2ndLA/PROnunciation/.github/ISSUE_TEMPLATE/new-word-request.md

 ---
 name: New Words Request
 about: Issue about new words requesting
-title: New words request, term xxx(nnn-nnn)
+title: New words request: Term xxx(nnn-nnn)
 labels: vocabulary
 assignees: Octobug